SaraR-1/Immigration/README.md

 Around 2011 there is an important decreasing.
 It may due to the fact that the data before 2011 is a statistical estimation, while from 2011 is an actual continuos observation.
 Thus, ISTAT may have overestimaded the phenomenon.

+While the growth trend is quite similar for the five zones, the absolute value is not.
+I can see three different situations:
+- Nord-ovest;
+- Nord-est and Centro;
+- Isole and Sud.

 ## Regions Distribution Plots
 Same distributions computed for the zones will be analyzed for the Italian regions.
 Here, instead of Trentino-Alto Adige, Trentino and South Tyrol are considered.